cprevite/ptdsAlpha/README.md

 You should install the *ptdsAlpha* package in your R console.
 You may also need to download the software [ImageMagick](https://imagemagick.org/script/download.php).

+### Let's get started !

+Take a look at this [video](https://www.youtube.com/watch?v=uEFZz1qXLwo&feature=youtu.be) to be guided step-by-step in our app.

 ## Main references